 Being better informed and better prepared to deal with emergencies has a wide range of benefits, and is good business practice.
 It also reassures your customers and suppliers that you take the resilience and security of your business seriously: it is good for you, your staff, your business and your reputation.

-According to the Business Continuity Institute, business continuity is often described as ‘just common sense’.
-It's about taking responsibility for your business and enabling it to stay on course whatever storms it's forced to weather - about “keeping calm and carrying on”!
+According to the Business Continuity Institute, business continuity is often described as ‘just common sense’ - taking responsibility for your business and enabling it to stay on course whatever storms it's forced to weather.

 Business continuity life cycle

 The business continuity management (BCM) life cycle is a phased, iterative process consisting of 5 stages.